-|Thorn||Opened 1892, closed circa-1912.
+|Thorne||Opened 1892, closed circa-1912.
 GWR Type 5 platform-level box 161x 11.
-15-Lever frame, non-block post.
-Renamed Thornfalcon 1-Jan-1902.
-Replaced by North and South' 2-lever GFs, unlocked by ETS/ETT.|
+15-lever frame, non-block post.
+Renamed 'Thornfalcon' 1-Jan-1902.
+Replaced by 'North' and 'South' 2-lever GFs, unlocked by ETS/ETT.|

 |Hatch||GWR Type 5 opened 1892, closed 23-Sep-1956.
 203x116x8.
-29-Lever frame.
+29-lever frame.
 Closing switch provided circa-1912.|

 |Ilminster||GWR Type 5 ordered May-1891, closed 6-July-1964.
 186x12x11.
-25-Lever 5.1/4 DT frame.|
+25-lever 5¼ DT frame.|

 |Chard (North)||GWR Type 5 opened 1892, closed 28-July-1964.
 255x12x106.
-Originally 36 levers, frame replaced 1916 by 33-lever 5.1/4 3-bar HT frame (second-hand).
-Box renamed Chard 9-July-1923 and 'Chard Central' in 1950.|
+Originally 36 levers, frame replaced 1916 by 33-lever 5¼ 3-bar HT frame (second-hand).
+Box renamed 'Chard' 9-July-1923 and 'Chard Central' in 1950.|

 |Chard South||GWR Type 5 opened 1896, closed 1-Jan-1917.
 251x12.
 25 levers.
-There is a possibility that this box survived until a later date, perhaps circa-1927 before closure.
-It is said that this box replaced an earlier L&SWR box, but nothing is known about that.|
+Replaced by two 2-lever GFs, but box structure survived until at least 1928.
+This box replaced an earlier L&SWR box about which little is known.|

-|Chard Town||Box details unknown.
-Box closed 30-Dec-1916 and replaced by 2-lever GF working connection from branch into former Town station yard.
+|Chard Town||Box details unknown (possibly L&SWR Type 1).
+Box closed 30-Dec-1916 and replaced by 2-lever Stevens 'knee' GF working connection from branch into former Town station yard.
 GF unlocked by ETT (later OES staff).|

-|Chard Junction (Branch)||L&SWR ground-level box with 14-lever frame.
+|Chard Junction (Branch)||L&SWR Type 5 ground-level box opened circa-1899 with 14-lever Stevens 4.5/8" 'knee' pattern frame.
 Reduced to GF status 5-Mar-1935 and closed 28-July-1964.|

-|Chard Junction (Main Line)||L&SWR Type 1, with 15-lever
+|Chard Junction (Main Line)||L&SWR Type 1 opened circa-1874 with 15-lever

 Stevens 4.1/8" pattern frame.
-Box closed 11-Sep-1982 and demolished, to be
+Box closed 11-Sep-1982 and demolished

 and replaced by a panel

-in a modern box built
+in a modern box

 (NOTE: The main line box was not involved with the operation of the branch, but these details have been included for information.)

-© CJL Osment 2002.
+© CJL Osment 2002-19.